 This suspicion was confirmed when 91% of you voted for “Yes please!” when asked “Is [treating clogged pores] something you would like to learn about?” on the same Instagram Story survey.
 (A huge shoutout to Natalie, our Social Media Manager!
 Her surveys are always spot on!)

-And who’d be better to provide more information on treating clogged pores than Ingrid, our beloved Holistic Skin Coach?
+And who’d be better to provide more information on treating clogged pores than my friend, Ingrid?
 Trick question.
 The answer is “no one!”